 Animals can be relinquished during normal business hours; please use the Client Service Entrance.

-$65 per animal for pets residing in Boulder and Broomfield County
+- $75 per animal for pets residing in Boulder and Broomfield Counties

-$80 per animal for pets residing in Longmont, or any other area outside of Boulder or Broomfield County within Colorado
+- $150 per animal for pets residing in any area outside of Boulder or Broomfield Counties within Colorado

 What if I need to return a pet I adopted from HSBV’s Adoption Center?

 Our adoptions are Satisfaction Guaranteed!
 While there is a person for every animal, we know not every animal is for every person.
 If you adopt an animal from HSBV and discover you are not compatible due to behavior concerns or medical issues, you may return your pet at any time and your adoption fee will be refunded.

 HSBV provides forms for your use as you organize your pet’s relinquishment.
 We encourage you to be as detailed and clear as possible as all information will be used during assessment and then passed along to your pet’s adoptive family.

 Copies of pet medical records, including vaccination history, are critical in providing care for your pet.
 We encourage you to contact your veterinarian before you bring your pet in to us to request a medical history report that you can share with us at the time of relinquishment.